zhaiyuanhao/assignment02/README.md

 4. Using the `bus_shapes`, `bus_routes`, and `bus_trips` tables from GTFS bus feed, find the **two** routes with the longest trips.

+    _Your query should run in under two minutes._

-    _HINT: The `ST_MakeLine` function is useful here.
+    >_**HINT**: The `ST_MakeLine` function is useful here.
 You can see an example of how you could use it at [this MobilityData walkthrough](https://docs.mobilitydb.com/MobilityDB-workshop/master/ch04.html#:~:text=INSERT%20INTO%20shape_geoms) on using GTFS data.
 If you find other good examples, please share them in Slack._

-    _HINT: Use the query planner (`EXPLAIN`) to see if there might be opportunities to speed up your query with indexes.
+    >_**HINT**: Use the query planner (`EXPLAIN`) to see if there might be opportunities to speed up your query with indexes.
 For reference, I got this query to run in about 15 seconds._

-    _HINT: The `row_number` window function could also be useful here.
+    >_**HINT**: The `row_number` window function could also be useful here.
 You can read more about window functions [in the PostgreSQL documentation](https://www.postgresql.org/docs/9.1/tutorial-window.html).
-That documentation page uses the `rank` function, which is very similar to `row_number`._
+That documentation page uses the `rank` function, which is very similar to `row_number`.
+For more info about window functions you can check out:_
+    >*   📑 [_An Easy Guide to Advanced SQL Window Functions_](https://towardsdatascience.com/a-guide-to-advanced-sql-window-functions-f63f2642cbf9) in Towards Data Science, by Julia Kho
+    >*   🎥 [_SQL Window Functions for Data Scientists_](https://www.youtube.com/watch?v=e-EL-6Vnkbg) (and a [follow up](https://www.youtube.com/watch?v=W_NBnkLLh7M) with examples) on YouTube, by Emma Ding

     **Structure:**
     ```sql